DylanoSol/VisboerEngine/README.md

 I will be using OpenGL for this, since it's by far the simplest Graphics API to integrate into other systems, and since I have written a renderer with it before.
 My main resource will be https://learnopengl.com/.

 The current scope for the rendering API is very simple: I want to have the minimum amount of features that can make me do most of the things I want to do.
-This generally comes down to.
+This generally comes down to:
 - Model drawing
 - Texture support
 - Line drawing